 There are two ways to cross the frozen lake without falling in, one of which involves a one-use item, the rose.
 If you use up the rose to cross the lake but haven't already obtained the plot-important item you need on the other side (found in a completely different area and with no way to know you need it ahead of time) you'll be sent back across the lake to get it.
 And now your rose is gone, and the only other way across the ice is with that item you were supposed to get before coming here.
 Better hope you have a recent save!

 Moral Dissonance: Arthur needs to find the Grail because of the pestilence caused by his broken heart (in a type of Fisher King scenario) at the knowledge that Gwenhyver is in love with Lancelot.
-Once in Palestine, Arthur must help an adulterous man cover his tracks by retrieving a veil from a prostitute so that he can prove to his wife that he's been faithful to her.
-He gets cleanly away with it, and it has to be done in order to win the game.
+Once in Palestine, Arthur must help an adulterous man cover his tracks by retrieving a veil from a prostitute so that his wife won't suspect that he's been unfaithful to her.
+This is part of a mandatory sidequest, and Arthur's forgiveness of the man is in keeping with the ideals of virtue that the whole quest for the Grail is about.

 Non Sequitur: You kill the mad monk.
 Naturally, he shouts, "In Vino Veritas!"